GrandpaRex/vehicle-blacklist/README.md

 # vehicle-blacklist

-This blacklist is a little different than most, instead of outright just deleteing the vehicle it will simply remove the player from the vehicle naturally.
+This blacklist is a little different than most, instead of outright just deleting the vehicle it will simply remove the player from the vehicle naturally.

 There is an option to set individual vehicles to delete for the more important vehicles